gjverhoeff/sumatras-studios-tools/README.md

 ## Installation
-Download the latest version from the releases page and make sure that that you put the plugin in the plugins folder of your Unreal Engine Project.
+Clone this project in your Plugins folder of your project and make sure the plugin is enabled.